Frequently Asked Questions

 Will I receive additional information about camp after I register?

-As we approach the summer, additional details regarding your session will be provided via email.
-Email communication goes through the primary account email address provided at registration.
-If you registered for camp and did not receive a confirmation email, please contact us.
+Additional information will be shared with you via email closer to the start of your camp session.
+Email communications will be shared via the primary email address provided during registration.
+If you registered for camp and did not receive a confirmation email, please contact us at [email protected].

 What happens when a ballplayer is enrolled on a waitlist?

 Do you accept "walk-up" registrations?

 Due to limited availability within each session, no refunds will be offered for Cubs Baseball Summer Camps, either of deposits made or payments in full.
-In the event that a camper is unable to attend camp the week for which they are registered, there are options.
-Please see our "Policies" tab at the top of the page, which dictates our guidelines for receiving a future credit.
+In the event your ballplayer is unable to attend camp the week for which they are registered, there are options.
+Please review our "Policies" tab to learn more.

 THE CAMP WEEK